 22 Sep Fish Oil May Help Curb Seizure Frequency in Epilepsy

-Approximately 2.3 million adults and around 470,000 children in the US have epilepsy, a lifelong neurological condition characterized by recurrent seizures.
-At Advanced Neurosurgery Associates (ANA), a leading neurosurgery practice located in New Jersey, we encounter many cases, particularly of pediatric patients.
+According to the CDC, approximately 3 million adults and around 470,000 children in the US have epilepsy, a lifelong neurological condition characterized by recurrent seizures.
+At Advanced Neurosurgery Associates (ANA), a leading neurosurgery practice located in New Jersey, we encounter many cases of epilepsy, particularly of pediatric patients.

 That’s why we took an interest in a new study that claims epilepsy patients could reduce seizure frequency by consuming daily low doses of omega-3 fish oil.